 Everything is held together by a back cap system, which features a hex nut.

-Regenyei Strong Saber actually one of the most robust sabers on the market.
-A blade is sturdy, stiff, it has a slight curve, and it has a back-folded tip.
+The Regenyei Strong Saber is actually one of the most robust sabers on the market.
+The blade is sturdy, stiff, has a slight curve, and it has a back-folded tip.
 This makes it more responsive, and it works better in a bind.
 PoB is around 13 cm (5.1″) from the guard.

 The sword is well balanced, and it gives you a proper feeling when you fence with it.
 It has a precise flow, and it lets you control movements without any struggle.
 It feels lightweight, not clunky, even though the PoB is far away from the guard.
 Quick cuts can be delivered with ease.

 The handle is covered with a black cord, and it’s lengthier than usual.
 The guard is hand-forged and very durable.
 It has a threaded tang with a large pommel nut solidly wedged in place.
 The build is very tight, without any rattling noises.